Last Minute Gift Ideas

 Puzzles, board games, toys with simple instructions or repetitive actions will provide cognitive development opportunities for those who need them.
 If you’re shopping for an individual who has a physical disability but not a cognitive one, though, then a gift like this may not be the right one.

 Consider how the toy works.
 Given your child’s ability, will they be able to activate it themself?
 If not, they may become frustrated and set the toy aside in favor of something they can operate.
-Switch-activated toys and gadgets are a great option if you are shopping for a gift for someone who cannot operate smaller switches.
+Switch-activated toys and tools are a great option if you are shopping for a gift for someone who cannot operate smaller switches.

 4. Is It Physical?

 Does the gift you’re considering require physical effort to use?
-If so, can the individual you’re purchasing it for operate it given their needs or limitations?
+If so, can the individual you’re purchasing it for operate it given their mobility needs or limitations?

 5. Do You Need a Switch Adaptor to Use It?

 Among its many benefits, play allows children and adults of all abilities to interact with others.
 Educational toys for people with disabilities, as well as games, encourage interaction and communication with others.
-This interaction can be beneficial toward encouraging social interaction and development.
+Such interaction can be beneficial toward encouraging social interaction and development.

 7. Is It an Individual Toy?

-In this case, buying a gift for a person with special needs is no different than buying a toy for any other child.
-Consider their age, but more importantly where they are in their development, to determine whether the gift you’re considering will be helpful or frustrating.
 For example, a young child likely won’t be able to understand board games, and a teen or adult may not enjoy a stuffed animal or toy designed for a younger person.
 If you’re not sure whether an item is developmentally appropriate, it’s always a good idea to consult their parent or caregiver to get their opinion before you buy.

 9. Does It Appeal to Their Interests?